MyMusicTaste/my-music-mate/INSTALL.md

 - `environment : LASTFM_KEY` - LastFM API key.
 To obtain, create an API account and request key as per the instructions [here](http://www.last.fm/api).
 - `environment : DEVELOPER_KEY` - Google/YouTube API key.
 To obtain, sign into the Google Developers Console and create an API key as per the instructions [here](https://developers.google.com/youtube/registering_an_application#Create_API_Keys).

 Once the configuration file has been updated, execute `sls deploy` to deploy the application to AWS and take note of the generated `install/events/interactives` API endpoints (you can check on the terminal).
-Then execute `sls lex` to create the Lex bot (There is a slight timing issue on the serverless-lex-deploy plugin, so if get an error message, please run `sls lex` command two or three times).
+Then execute `sls lex` to create the Lex bot (There is a slight timing issue on the serverless-lex-deploy plugin, so if you get an error message, please run `sls lex` command two or three times).

 ### Update Slack App
 - In your Slack application settings under `Event Subscriptions` add your `events` API endpoint as your `Request URL` and subscribe to the <strong>bot events</strong> `message.channels` and `message.im`.